First Time Home Buyer Tips

 Getting prequalified allows you to know how much a lender will give you for a home.
 This info allows you to look for homes in your budget.
 If you can, you can obtain a preapproval prior to looking for houses.
 Preapproval takes prequalification one step further because the lender verifies your financial documents in advance (W2s, paystubs, bank statements, tax documents, debt to income ratio, etc.).
 Depending on the market, a prequalification or preapproval might be good to do before you browse potential homes.

 Find a Home and Make an Offer

 Browse homes online to locate what types of homes and areas you like.
-Start looking at homes with your agent and find one that you like.
+Start looking at Colorado homes for sale with your agent and find one that you like.
 Work with your real estate agent to negotiate an offer.
 Once you and the seller have reached an agreement on price, the house goes into escrow.
 Escrow is the period of time it takes to complete all of the remaining steps in the home buying process (home inspection, loan, appraisal).

 Time for a Home Inspection

 You’ll arrange a home inspection to look for potential home issues so you’re not surprised after purchasing.
 Don’t worry, your real estate agent has home inspector recommendations.
 Most home purchases are contingent on the home inspection so that buyers can renegotiate or back out if there are any major issues.
 Both you and the seller get a copy of the home inspection report.
 As the buyer, you can ask the seller to fix items that the home inspector found.

 Your lender requires homeowner’s insurance.
 You can contact your current insurance agent for an estimate and then also contact other insurance companies for quotes.
 Once you have a closing date, you can contact utility companies to set up your service (gas, electric, water, trash, Internet, etc.).
 You don’t want to get the keys to your home and have to move in the dark!